 I'm originally from a suburb of Philadelphia.
 In middle school our family relocated to a small town outside of Woodstock Vermont where I attended a one room schoolhouse that contained two grades.
 A big change from a thousand plus student elementary school near Philadelphia.

 During high school and college, I worked summers and vacations in a maintenance department for a local resort in Woodstock Vermont.
 I started on the grounds crew and ended up working on pneumatic controls and helping other tradesman.

 After college, I relocated to Burlington Vermont.
 I started working as a part time draftsman for a thirty-employee electrical contracting firm.
 There I was taught "cost effective design" and cost estimating.
 I later wrote and implemented software for bulk purchases, cost estimating and project cost analysis on an IBM XT (A long time ago).

 I was hired by a small consulting engineering firm and mentored by an electrical engineer who helped mold my skills and constantly reminded me that "the lowest cost design isn't always the best design".

-I have now been at Hallam-ICS for over 20 years.
+I have now been at Hallam-ICS for almost 25 years.
 I have been the lead electrical engineer on projects ranging from large SEMI conductor fabs, pharmaceutical facilities, college laboratories, talc mills, data centers and luxury condominium projects.

 I'm married, have a son attending the University of Vermont, and a crazy yellow Labrador Retriever.
 Our family enjoys skiing, golf and hiking.